ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * The contributor's target variable value in the predictive period and the auxiliary variable are well correlated (i.e. a good predictor) with the target period.
-* The auxiliary variable is populated for every contributor when performing construction imputation.
+* The auxiliary variable is populated by the user for every contributor when performing construction imputation.
 * The imputation classes group similar contributors together whilst providing a sufficient number of contributors within each class enabling a robust link calculation.